Introduction

 Case Study: Bicknell’s Thrush in North-Eastern America

 In the following section, we project the changes to the Bicknell’s Thrush breeding range in response to climate forcing using a standard correlative approach.
-We then leverage the projections using the concepts developed above to analyze the total amount of favourable habitat, the distribution of patch areas, their connectivity, and the metapopulation capacity.
+We then leverage the projections using the concepts developed to analyze the total amount of favourable habitat, the distribution of patch areas, their connectivity, and the metapopulation capacity.
 Finally, we compare Bicknell’s Thrush favourable landscapes under climate-only change and climate-induced forest change scenarios to illustrate arising climate-habitat mismatch.
 Thereby, we wish to reveal the joint effects of these two components of Bicknell’s Thrush’s distribution and demonstrate their importance on distribution dynamics.

 Methods